VietAnh2402/VietAnh_portfolio/README.md

 In project 1, It will show my Data cleaning and transfomation skills.

-* Data was taken from FIFA 23 - it's a video game about Football and dataset is showing all player card use in this Fifa game.
+* Data was taken from FIFA 23 (FIFA 23 players dataset) - it's a video game about Football and dataset is showing all player card use in this Fifa game.